LuaCreationist/BoneMan/README.md

 ## Using this code

-To use this script, you're going to need to install a code editor for Java, I use IntelliJ You'll then need the appropriate installation on Java on your computer, and the Epicbot API located on their website.
+To use this script, you're going to need to install a code editor for Java, I use IntelliJ.
+You'll then need the appropriate installation on Java on your computer, and the Epicbot API located on their website.

+## Credit where its due

+A big thanks to Suko and Fallacy for helping familiarize me with the API, as Im sure that will still take some experience as time goes on.
+And another thanks to Fallacy for the Custom Walking function/Keying me into the usage of widgets.
+You fixed a bug for me, mad thanks.